ad-si/TaskLite/README.md

 - **More Robust & Stable** \
   Taskwarrior is plagued by [numerous bugs][TW Issues] due to its unncessary complexity and nonoptimal choice of programming languages.
-  TaskLite's simple structure and Haskell's excellent correctness guarantees, however, yield to a very stable and robust piece of software.
+  TaskLite's simple structure and [Haskell]'s excellent correctness guarantees, however, yield to a very stable and robust piece of software.

 - **Faster** \
-  Haskell plus SQLite yields to an outstanding performance.
+  [Haskell] plus [SQLite] yields to an outstanding performance.

 - **More Powerful** \
-  As all tasks are stored in a SQLite database, you can use all the available tooling for it to supercharge your TaskLite installation.
+  As all tasks are stored in a [SQLite] database, you can use all the available tooling for it to supercharge your TaskLite installation.
   For example [Datasette] for an instant REST API, or [DB Browser for SQLite] to manipulate and view your data in a GUI.